ajhayden/TechnicalInterviewCourse/Unit_02_Problem_Solving_Strategies/README.md

 4. Data structure brainstorm

 ### Look for BUD
-Look for the following in your solution/brute force
+Look for the following principles in your solution/brute force:
 - Bottlenecks
     - Your algorithm can’t be better than its worst Big O
 - Unnecessary work